Know The Numbers...

-Located in the Swannanoa Valley, Black Mountain is well known for being home to Black Mountain College, founded in 1933 by John A. Rice.
-Faculty owned and student-led, it was renowned for advocating arts as a critical part of a student’s education.
+History and CultureThe town was a natural route for pioneers heading west as far back as the 1700s.
+Originally populated by the Cherokee, Native American history is incorporated into the local arts culture.
+Since the establishment of the railroad, Black Mountain has thrived and is now a popular tourist destination, even being called one of the Prettiest Small Towns in America to Vacation.
+Located in the Swannanoa Valley, Black Mountain was the home of Black Mountain College, founded in 1933 by John A. Rice.
+Faculty-owned and student-led, it was renowned for advocating arts as a critical part of a student’s education.
 While the school shut down in 1957, it has remained a dominant influence on Black Mountain’s cultural arts scene.
-The town plays host to several cultural events and festivals year-round including the Lake Eden Arts Festival, commonly known as LEAF.
-Many family-friendly events take place in Black Mountain, including the annual Christmas parade and Circle of Lights at Lake Tomahawk, as well as the local “Deck the Trees” contest, all happening each December.
+The town plays host to several cultural events and festivals year-round including the Lake Eden Arts Festival, commonly known as LEAF and the Sourwood Festival.

-Golfers will not be disappointed by the Black Mountain Golf Club, with it’s 18 holes nestled along tree-lined hillsides and a meandering creek, it offers the longest par 6 in the nation off the 17th tee box.
+Golfers will not be disappointed by the Black Mountain Golf Club, with its 18 holes nestled along tree-lined hillsides and a meandering creek, it offers the longest par 6 in the nation off the 17th tee box.